RolandExSauce/Text-Analysator-Angular-Java/project/uni-tests_and_proceeding.md

 * implementing vowels consonants functions in a service server class

 * matching structures of backend and frontend, changed struct of array of objects to just objects, implementing function to integrate result from backend in view from frontend

+* some fine tuning